jetsstarplus/cryptoport/Readme.md

 I also tried to write in a maintanable and to be able to scale regardless of which crypto token is used or added.
 ### 1. Import Dependencies
-I imported the modules that I'm going to use
+I imported all modules that I'm going to use
 ```
 const fs = require('node:fs');
 const csv = require('fast-csv')